dleicht/waketime/README.md

 ### How?
 This is a simple python app.
 It utilizes [rumps](https://github.com/jaredks/rumps) to function as a simple macOS statusbar app.
 As such it will display uptime and also waketime, if a wake event occured after boot.
-If you choose to toggle the app icon the actual uptime or waketime will be displayed directly in your status bar.
+If you choose to toggle the app icon the actual uptime or waketime will be displayed directly in your statusbar.

+### Next?
+In a next iteration i might sum up all waketimes after boot in order to calculate something like:
+- usagetime (time the system was up and i was actually using it)
+- sleeptime (time the system was up, but sleeping)